anodyne/nova/README.md

         * updated the skin.css file to match with some of the changes from the login's skin.css
 * updated the sunny skin
     * updated the main logo files
+    * [admin] updated the stylesheets
+        * added styling for accordion lists
     * [main] updated the stylesheets
         * updated the alt row color
         * added the info-full class